linkedin/data-integration-library/docs/how-to/data-conversion.md

 - **extract.primary.key.fields**, one or more fields that can be used as the logical primary key of the dataset.
 A primary key field can be a nested field.
-- **extract.delta.fields**, one of more fields that can be used as the delta key of the newly extracted records so that they can be merged with previously extracted record properly.
+- **extract.delta.fields**, one of more fields that can be used as the delta key of the newly extracted records so that they can be merged with previously extracted records properly.
 Delta fields need to be of TIMESTAMP or LONG type.
 When it is LONG type the data need to be EPOCH values.

 ## Config Field Encryption